 The first thing to know, is that NiMh batteries (all sizes) are immune from “memory effect”.
 Memory effect is a term used to describe what happens to batteries that have been charged before first being fully depleted of power.
 In batteries that suffer this effect, namely NiCd batteries, recharging them before they are “dead”, causes the battery to “remember” their new smaller limit of power.
 NiMh batteries do not experience this.
-You may charge your AA and AAA NiMh batteries without concern for what amount of power they had left in them at the time of recharge.
+You may charge your 9 volt NiMh batteries without concern for what amount of power they had left in them at the time of recharge.

 In NiCd chemistry, there does exist this effect.
 Only recharge your 9 Volt NiCd batteries once they have been fully drained of power, in order to maintain their maximum memory capacity over their life span.

 Now, we cover battery charging processes: